Five bucket list rides in Wales

 Typically held in June, the Dragon Ride is a well established sportive that's typically over-subscribed thanks to its legendary status.

-The long route (298km) comprises of over 4,000 metres of climbing – including The Bwlch, Devil’s Elbow, Bwlch Bryn-Rhudd, Devil’s Staircase and Black Mountain.
-They’re as tough as the names suggest.
+The long route (297km) comprises of almost 5,000 metres of climbing - including The Bwlch, Devil's Elbow, Bwlch Bryn-Rhudd, Devil's Staircase and Black Mountain.
+They're as tough as the names suggest.

 Wye Tour from Monmouthshire, South Wales